We use cookies to optimize our website & deliver you the best service

 While both plasma and blood donations are vital to healthcare, they differ in several key aspects.
 Plasma donation involves extracting only the plasma from blood, while whole blood donation includes all blood components—red cells, white cells, plasma, and platelets.
 This fundamental difference affects how often each can be donated and the time required for the process.

-• Time Required: Plasma donation typically takes 1-2 hours, as the plasma is separated and the remaining components are returned to the donor.
-Whole blood donation is quicker, taking about 10-15 minutes.
+• Time Commitment: Plasma donation takes a bit longer (1–2 hours) because the rest of your blood components are returned to you.
+Whole blood donation is faster, taking just 10–15 minutes.

 Criteria